1.4. Structures of mathematical systems

 A (logical) connective is a para-operator with only Boolean arguments

-A predicate is a para-operator with Boolean values and at
+A predicate is a para-operator with Boolean values, and at

-least one argument but no Boolean one.
+least one argument but no Boolean argument.

 Structures of set theory

 Formalizing set theory, means describing it as a theory with its notions, structures